vmware-archive/bookdocker/README.md

 ## About Bookdocker

-Bookdocker is a tool to make a Docker container run Bookbinder in any Bookbinder `book` directory.
+Bookdocker is a tools that makes a Docker container that runs Bookbinder.

 Bookdocker does the following: